OD Retrofitting on a Vintage Volvo

 Given the above, the correct sequence of downshifting from fourth/OD is therefore to first deactivate the OD (by toggle or momentary), the OD Indicator extinguishes at that time, and gearing drops to fourth (only), then shifting into third, using the clutch each time to decrease shock loads on the drivetrain.

 Which circuit should be used?
-None of the above circuits are technically better than the others, so if one is retrofitting a vehicle with an OD, the driver interface (switch style), and location of the OD Indicator should first be decided upon, this in-turn dictates the rest of the hardware and circuitry required.
-If you place value on simplicity, the single heavy duty toggle switch, rated to handle the full Solenoid current) on the dashboard (OD Wiring 3) is hard to beat...it certainly doesn't get any simpler then that!
+None of the above circuits are technically better than the others, so if one is retrofitting a vehicle with an OD, the driver interface (switch style), and location of the OD Indicator should first be decided upon and selected, this in-turn dictates the rest of the hardware and circuitry required.
+If you place value on simplicity, the single heavy duty toggle switch, rated to handle the full Solenoid current) on the dashboard (OD Wiring 3) is hard to beat...it certainly doesn't get any simpler than that!

-Finally, presented here also is OD Wiring 4 which uses a more modern electronically controlled sequencing relay to make switching into and out of the OD foolproof and not subject to "Unwanted Reactivation".
+Finally, presented here also is OD Wiring 4 which uses a more modern electronically controlled Sequencing Relay to make switching into and out of the OD foolproof and not subject to "Unwanted Reactivation".